Skip to main content

 • Eczema-like rash on the nipple

-• A bloody discharge from the nipple
+• A bloody discharge from the nipple4

 Visit your doctor if you detect symptoms